 II.
-AG RICULTURE AND FOREST RESOURCES.1 Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Important (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? $\boxtimes$ d) Result in the loss of forest land or conversion of forest land to non- forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use?

-a/b/e.
-The project site is designated as "grazing land" and "unique farmland" as shown on the Napa County Important Farmland Map 2002 prepared by the California Department of Conservation District, Division of Land Resource Protection, pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency.
-All changes as a result of the project would occur within the portion of the site mapped as "grazing land."
-Proposed parking area changes would occur within an existing gravel surface area which has been previously disturbed.
+AGRICULTURE AND FOREST RESOURCES.1 Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Important (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? d) Result in the loss of forest land or conversion of forest land to non- forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? $\boxtimes$ a/b/e.
+The project site is designated as "urban and built-up land" and "prime farmland" as shown on the Napa County Important Farmland Map 2002 prepared by the California Department of Conservation District, Division of Land Resource Protection, pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency.
+All changes as a result of the project would occur within the portion of the site mapped as "urban and built-up land."
+Removal of approximately 4,330 square feet of vineyards to accommodate the driveway extension to the proposed employee parking area would occur, but would not be considered a significant impact based upon its limited scope.
 The proposed project would not conflict with existing zoning for agricultural uses.
-There are no existing agricultural contracts on the property.
+There is no existing agricultural contract on the property.
 There are no other changes included in this proposal that would result in the conversion of Farmland.
 General Plan Agricultural Preservation and Land Use policies AG/LU-2 and AG/LU-13 recognize wineries, and any use consistent with the Winery Definition Ordinance and clearly accessory to a winery, as agriculture.
-As a result, this application would not result in the conversion of special status farmland to a non-agricultural use.
-No impacts would occur.
+Impacts would be less than significant.

 c/d.
-The project site is zoned AW, which allows wineries upon grant of a use permit.
-According to the Napa County Environmental resource maps (based on the following layers - Sensitive Biotic Oak Woodlands, Riparian Woodland Forest and Coniferous Forest) the project site contains sensitive woodland and forested areas.
-However, no work is proposed within these areas of the site.
+The project site is zoned AP, which allows wineries upon grant of a use permit.
+According to the Napa County Environmental resource maps (based on the following layers - Sensitive Biotic Oak Woodlands, Riparian Woodland Forest and Coniferous Forest) the project site contains no sensitive woodland or forested areas.
 Therefore, the proposed project would not conflict with existing zoning for, or cause rezoning of, forest land, timberland, or timberland zoned Timberland Production.
 No impacts would occur.